Iñigo Córdoba: Loans

 On 1 February 2021, Córdoba joined Deportivo Alavés on loan for the remainder of the 2020–21 season.
 On 31 August, he moved abroad for the first time in his career, after agreeing to a one-year loan deal with Dutch Eredivisie side Go Ahead Eagles.

 Fortuna Sittard

 Upon returning to Athletic, Córdoba terminated his contract with the club on 7 July 2022.
 On 22 July, he returned to the Netherlands and signed a two-year deal with Fortuna Sittard.
 He made his competitive debut for the club on the first matchday of the season, on 6 August 2022, replacing Doğan Erdoğan in the 66th minute of a 3–2 home loss to Ajax.
 On 22 October 2022, he scored his first goal for Fortuna, opening the score in a 1–1 league draw against Feyenoord.
 He scored a brace on 2 April 2023, helping his side to a 3–1 victory against Groningen.
 His contract was not extended at the end of the 2023–24 season, making him a free agent.

 Burgos

 On 27 July 2024, Córdoba signed a two-year contract with Burgos CF in the second division.
+On 25 June 2026, the club announced his departure.

+Castellón

+On 4 July 2026, free agent Córdoba agreed to a two-year deal with CD Castellón still in division two.